HybridDog/riesenpilz/README.txt

 ------Mushrooms------
-— riesenpilz_head.png and riesenpilz_stem.png (edited with gimp) from gamiano.de
+— riesenpilz_stem.png (edited with gimp) from gamiano.de

 TODO:
-— add giant nethershroom and parasol
+— add giant nethershroom
 — finish supporting the mushrooms mod
+— generate mushrooms not only in mushroom biomes